 A student's school records are private and confidential.
-Student's parents/guardians and certain school officials and workers are the only ones who may see school records without the parent's or guardian's written permission.
+The student's parents/guardians and certain school officials and workers are the only ones who may see school records without the parent's or guardian's written permission.

 WALKERS & BIKERS